ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/05-esql/assignment.md

 title: Using ES|QL to Parse OTel logs
 notes:
 - type: text
-  contents: In this challenge, we will consider the challenges of working with limited
+  contents: In this challenge, we will look at how to parse OpenTelemetry logs using
-    context while performing Root Cause Analysis of a reported issue
+    ES|QL
 tabs:
 - id: 3gpgxqod4yll
   title: Elasticsearch